Jianpeng-Xiong/AB-DMOEA/README.md

+#A dynamic multi-objective optimization evolutionary algorithm with adaptive boosting

-Welcome to access my github homepage, my papers and codes are avaliable on the website.
+Welcome to access my GitHub homepage, my papers and codes are available on the website.

-If you find this code useful in your work, please cite the following paper "Hu Peng, Jianpeng Xiong, Chen Pi, Xinyu Zhou, Zhijian Wu.
+If you find this code useful in your work, please cite the following paper: "Hu Peng, Jianpeng Xiong, Chen Pi, Xinyu Zhou, Zhijian Wu.
 A dynamic multi-objective optimization evolutionary algorithm with adaptive boosting.
 Swarm and Evolutionary Computation, 2024, 101621."

-More details as follow.
+More details are as follows.
 Hu Peng, Jianpeng Xiong, Chen Pi, Xinyu Zhou, Zhijian Wu, A dynamic multi-objective optimization evolutionary algorithm with adaptive boosting, Swarm and Evolutionary Computation,